-Notwithstanding catastrophic hardware failure, a computer crashes or locks up because what it expects to be an instruction is not.
+Notwithstanding catastrophic hardware failure, a computer crashes or locks up because what it was told was an instruction was not!
 The faulty instruction loaded from memory turns out to be an unrecognizable string of ones and zeros.
-When it fails to decode into a proper instruction, the computer halts because of improper switch alignment.
+When it fails to decode into a proper instruction, the computer halts.